 Was lovely to visit as a adult.
 My nan worked in the factory many years ago so great history.
 Excellent guides, very knowledgeable.
 Friendly staff in the restaurant and great pasties👍

 A fascinating look back to our industrial heritage.
 Providing a small, but much quieter, insight into how these mills ran and sounded.
 Set in a beautiful setting with plenty of free car parking.
 Cash and cards accepted.
 Good wheelchair access to main areas, other areas awaiting further development.
+Staff were dressed in period attire, very knowledgeable, friendly and accommodating.
+Attended on a day when the boilers were lit and the steam engines functioning, well worth checking prior to visit.
+Small cafe and shop.
+Items made at the mill are sold in the shop Appears to have further exhibits, activities and walks under construction.

 Try to visit on Thursday's as that time the mill is running.
 The volunteer's show you everything, is really interesting.